LeePepe/C-/C++/src/ProductSet/README.md

     If A is a finite set and R is a relation on A.

-* I use digraph to represent first rule.
+* I use digraph to represent binary relation.
 * That is, matrix will be a square matrix.
 And there are many properties or operations to program.

     1. Indegree adn Outdegree: